 What side hustles work well for autistic adults with social anxiety?

-Side hustles for autistic adults with social anxiety include low-interaction or solo work such as video editing, transcription, writing, coding, data entry, SEO, or selling digital products.
+Side hustles for autistic adults with social anxiety include solo work like video editing, transcription, writing, coding, data entry, SEO, or selling digital products.
 These options minimise meetings and allow communication by email or chat only.

 Can autistic adults turn special interests into side hustles?

 Yes.
-Special interests can become powerful business ideas for autistic adults.
-Examples include creating YouTube channels, blogs, or courses on niche topics; designing themed digital products; or offering consulting in your area of expertise.
-Passion helps sustain long-term motivation.
+Special interests can become powerful business ideas for autistic adults — YouTube channels, blogs, courses, themed digital products, or consulting in your area of expertise.
+Deep knowledge in a niche is a genuine market asset.

 What side hustles can I start with no money or equipment?